gabfusi/bricks.js/README.md

 eg.

-You can specify a `data-span` equal to 2, the tile width will be doubled.
+If you add a `data-span` attribute equal to 2, the tile width will be doubled;
-You should also specify a fixed width in your stylesheet. see example folder for more info.
+You should also specify a fixed width in your stylesheet.

 ```html
 <div class="container">